shelbywilcox/shelbywilcox/cv.md

 6. Huskey, R., Wilcox, S., & Weber, R. (2018, March).
 Using graph theory to uncover the brain network organization underlying flow experiences during a semi-naturalistic behavioral paradigm.
 Annual Meeting of the Cognitive Neuroscience Society, Boston, MA.

 ### Research Experience ###
-#### NEUROSCIENCE OF MESSAGES LAB: Research Assistant
+#### NEUROSCIENCE OF MESSAGES LAB: Research Assistant  | AUG 2019- CURRENT
 Principal Investigator: Ralf Schmälzle, Ph.D.
-AUG 2019- CURRENT
 Prepare materials for research protocol and IRB review Project based work on interpersonal communication Participate in research team meetings

-#### COGNITIVE COMMUNICATION SCIENCE LAB: Research Assistant
+#### COGNITIVE COMMUNICATION SCIENCE LAB: Research Assistant  | AUG 2017- MAY 2019
 Principal Investigator: Richard Huskey, Ph.D.
-AUG 2017- MAY 2019
 Write, edit, and assist with preparing manuscripts for conference and journal submission Investigate motivational and attentional shifts during media use using video game stimuli Organize and maintain participant recruitment information for lab studies Assisted with and independently conducted fMRI studies to determine brain behavior during media use

-#### GEWIRTZ AFFECTIVE NEUROSCIENCE LAB: Research Assistant
+#### GEWIRTZ AFFECTIVE NEUROSCIENCE LAB: Research Assistant  | FEB 2016- JAN 2017
 Principal Investigator: Jonathan Gewirtz, Ph.D.
-FEB 2016- JAN 2017
 Explore sex specific differences in social and affective behavior with mouse models using social fear transference paradigms Collaborate with graduate students to assist in maintaining mouse colonies, immunoassays, and ongoing behavioral testing Design paradigms and techniques to assess female mouse social behavior throughout estrous then collecting, analyzing, and interpreting data to present to the lab members and University faculty

-#### REACH LAB: Research Assistant
+#### REACH LAB: Research Assistant  |  MAY 2015- JAN 2017
 Principal Investigator: Lynn Borden, Ph.D.
-MAY 2015- JAN 2017

 Prepared research reports on youth development, and Service members psychological well-being for the Department of Defense Developed and edited online modules used in training programs for various military and youth organizations, and policy makers Updated data management systems in Mendeley, Excel, and Google Docs to improve lab efficiency and productivity

-#### FEDERICO LAB: Research Assistant
+#### FEDERICO LAB: Research Assistant |  JAN 2015- JAN 2016
 Principal Investigator: Christopher Federico, Ph.D.
-JAN 2015- JAN 2016

 Managed participant information from past studies and maintained participant communication and survey responses in follow-up studies
 Used SPSS to analyze survey responses collected from previous online studies Administered online studies and collected data on moral ambivalence and political attitude Participated in weekly lab discussion on relevant findings in political and moral psychology while also giving feedback to assist fellow lab members in developing studies

-#### BRAIN AND BEHAVIORAL PROCESSES LAB: Research Assistant
+#### BRAIN AND BEHAVIORAL PROCESSES LAB: Research Assistant  | SEPT 2014- MAY 2015
-Principal Investigator: Monica Luciana, Ph.D., 	                           	          SEPT 2014- MAY 2015
+Principal Investigator: Monica Luciana, Ph.D.

 Assisted in battery tests administration to investigate intelligence, reasoning, and cognitive abilities, (i.e. impulse-control, language, and memory) in adolescents whom used alcohol and drugs and adolescents whom did not use alcohol or drugs
 Assisted with running fMRI experiments in human subjects to study questions of drug and alcohol use on prefrontal cortex development